mdaffin/disconnected.systems/site/blog/bare-metal-rust-on-the-teensy-3.1/index.md

 be as allot of the information out there is out of date.

 I don't feel bare metal/embedded rust is quite ready yet for a serious project.
-It is still a very interesting language which I hope to play around with a bit more on a more stable branch.
+It is still a interesting language which I hope to play around with a bit more on a more stable branch.